opendcs/opendcs/docs/source/decoding-guide.rst

 Transport Media define how the data from this platform is retrieved.
-The data may need to be decoded differently depending on whether it was received over DOMSAT, DRGS, or EDL file, even though it came from the same platform.
+The data may need to be decoded differently depending on whether it was received over HRIT, DRGS, or EDL file, even though it came from the same platform.

 The example shown shows two transport media for GOES-Self-Timed on